scottleechua/scottleechua.github.io/_posts/2022-01-21-self-hosting-ghost-on-gcp.md

     - Project name: `ghost-blog`
     - Location: `No organization`
 3. In the floating topbar, `Activate` Free Trial.
 You'll be asked to set up a billing account and put your card details on file.
-4. (Optional) In the floating topbar, `Activate` a paid account.
+4. *(Optional)* In the floating topbar, `Activate` a paid account.
 I prefer to do this immediately for two reasons.
-One, everything you've set up today will be deleted unless you remember to upgrade *before* the free trial ends; and two, the resources we're using today should stay within the bounds of the Always Free tier anyway.
+One, everything you've set up today will be deleted unless you remember to upgrade *before* the free trial ends; and two, the resources used (at least in this tutorial) should stay within the bounds of the Always Free tier anyway.
 5. Go to Billing > Budgets & alerts > `Create Budget`:
     - Name: `ghost-blog-budget`
     - Time range: `Monthly`